Koh Yao Noi, Thailand (What to See and Things to Do on Ko Yao Noi)

 Pretty simple, to be honest.
-I’m sure you’ve stayed in some beautiful hotels, me too, but often once you’ve seen one ‘luxury’ resort, the next one seems the same, albeit in a different location.
-I wanted to experience something new, so once I saw the tents at 9 Hornbills online I knew that’s the experience I was after.
-I did some more research, and saw the private pools, the privacy, the floating breakfasts, all really cool and for sure it’ll be something to remember.
+I’m sure you’ve stayed in some beautiful hotels, me too.
+But often once you’ve seen one ‘luxury’ resort, the next one seems the same, albeit in a different location.
+I wanted to experience something new. s once I saw the tents at 9 Hornbills online I knew that’s the experience I was after.
+I did some more research and saw the private pools, the privacy, the floating breakfasts, all really cool and for sure it’ll be something to remember.

-Then, with a bit of confusion through their website, I see that 9 Hornbills is the same owner, and sort-of part of the Ko Yao Noi Island resort, which is just a 10 minute walk down the hill.
-The resort is where PomPui restaurant is, and also where you have breakfast as part of your package in the luxury tents, and where you check-in and check-out.
-That meant that you get all the seclusion of being on the hill-top, with the epic tent, and gorgeous bay views, but also full access to a private beach, and restaurant down the hill.
+Then, with a bit of confusion through their website, I see that 9 Hornbills is the same owner and sort-of part of the Ko Yao Noi Island resort.
+Just a 10-minute walk down the hill.
+The resort is where PomPui restaurant is.
+It’s also where you have breakfast as part of your package in the luxury tents.
+And it’s where you check-in and check-out.
+That meant that you get all the seclusion of being on the hill-top, with the epic tent, and gorgeous bay views.
+But also full access to a private beach, and restaurant down the hill.
 Best of both worlds.
-Both the resort and the glamping are similarly priced, but for sure, the glamping is a more fun, different experience, so if you’re weighing it up – choose the tents!
+Both the resort and the glamping are similarly priced, but for sure, the glamping is a more fun, different experience.
+So if you’re weighing it up – choose the tents!

-And then there is the tents!
-If, like me, your partner isn’t quite as adventurous as you – this is a pretty cool way to compromise.
+And then there are the tents!
+If, like me, your partner isn’t quite as adventurous as you.
+This is a pretty cool way to compromise.
 It’s camping in a technical sense, but with a 4-poster bed, air-con, wifi, a mini-bar, an infinity pool and a butler on call!
 But it’s the views that make 9 Hornbills one of the best holiday memories from my time in Thailand.
 It was a stroke of genius by the owners to buy the land away from the beach, on the hill-top, and create this.
 And so we camped, and we loved it.
 It’s hard to find new experiences, but these guys definitely delivered.

 Final Thoughts on Visiting Koh Yao Noi, Thailand